Localization game capture time of trees and outerplanar graphs: Outerplanar graphs

 \section{Outerplanar graphs}

 Bonato and Kinnersley showed in \cite{bonato+20} that $\zeta(G) \leq 2$ for every outerplanar graph $G$.
-In this section we extend their results by considering the localization game capture time of outerplanar graphs in the game with two cops.
+In this section we extend their results by considering the localization capture time of outerplanar graphs in the game with two cops.
 Our results prove that outerplanar graphs with localization number 2 are well-localizable.
 It remains to consider outerplanar graphs with localization number 1 to fully answer Question \ref{que:LCTC} for all outerplanar graphs.

 Recall that a \emph{block} of a graph is a maximal connected subgraph that has no cut-vertex.
 The next result relies strongly on the winning strategy given in \cite{bonato+20}.
-For clarity, we only point out the differences and additions made to their results, but for completeness, we recall a few basic definitions.
+For clarity, we only point out the differences and additions made to their results.
+We recall a few basic definitions.

 The two cops playing on an outerplanar graph maintain a \emph{cop territory} during the game which is a set of vertices with specific properties.
-Two distinct vertices of the cop territory are the \emph{endpoints}, sometimes refered to as $v_L$ and $v_R$.
+Two distinct vertices of the cop territory are the \emph{endpoints}, sometimes referred to as $v_L$ and $v_R$.
 The cop territory is a connected subgraph of the outerplanar graph, after every probe the cops know that the robber is not on a vertex from the cop territory, no vertex (except possibly the endpoints) of the cop territory is adjacent to a vertex outside the cop territory, and both endpoints belong to the same block.

 \begin{proposition} If G is an outerplanar graph that is an edge-disjoint union of blocks $B_1, \ldots, B_m$, then $\lcapt_2(G) \leq \sum_{i=1}^m (|B_i| - 1)$. \end{proposition} \begin{proof} We consider the winning strategy for two cops on an outerplanar graph $G$ described in the proof of \cite[Theorem 3.1]{bonato+20}.
 In that strategy, at least one vertex is added to the cop territory in each move, except in the Case 4(b).
 If $w_2 = v_{r+1}$, we would have to use two moves to add just one vertex to the cop territory.
 However, we may easily fix this by skipping the probe on $v_s$ and $w_2$ and probe instead $v_L$ and $w_2$ directly, thus saving a move.